telstrapurple/PurplePersonas/src/portfolios/digital.md

 - I engage with all project stakeholders as peers and challenge their decisions when necessary to provide them with the best outcome.
 - I contribute to business development opportunities by working with other teams within Purple.

-![A cartoon of a managing consultant][managingconsultantimage]

 [managingconsultantimage]: https://personas.purple.telstra.com/managingconsultant.svg 'Managing Consultant'

-# Principal Consultant
+# Principal Consultant role requirements

+![A cartoon of a principal consultant][principalconsultantimage]

 - I ensure the successful delivery of our engagements.
 - I support and advocate for our people.